THE DOVER WAR MEMORIAL PROJECT

 Keeler, H. F.

 Henry Frederick Keeler, 6296444, was a Private in The Queen's Royal Regiment (West Surrey).
 He was in the 6th battalion.
-He was 22 when he died on 24th October 1942, and is commemorated on the Alamein Memorial in Egypt.

-"Greater love hath no man than this, that he lay down his life for his friends."
+"Greater love hath no man than this, that he lay down his life for his friends"

 Stephen Edward Kember, 1514227, was a Gunner in the 80 HAA Regiment of the Royal Artillery.
-He died when he was 24, on 7th January 1943.
-He is commemorated on the Medjez-El-Bab Memorial, Tunisia.
+He was drowned at sea when he was 24, on 7 January 1943.

 Kennedy, E.

-Eric Douglas Kennedy, 919(7)56, was a Sergeant (Wireless Operator/Air Gunner) in the RAFVR, 114 Squadron.
-He was the "second beloved son" of Sergeant W C Kennedy, of the Army Educational Corps, and Mrs Kennedy, formerly of Rosenden, Guston.
+Eric Douglas Kennedy, 919756, was a Sergeant (Wireless Operator/Air Gunner) in the RAFVR, 114 Squadron.

 "The supreme sacrifice.
 Per ardua ad astra"

-"God gives us love, someone to love he lends us."
+"God gives us love, someone to love he lends us"

 Kerry, W. E.